Fr\'echet Distance Under Translation: Conditional Hardness and an Algorithm via Offline Dynamic Grid Reachability: Introduction

 \paragraph{Our algorithm.} We observe that we do not need the full power of dynamic reachability, since we can precompute all $\Oh(n^4)$ updates.
 This leaves us with the following problem.

-\emph{Offline Dynamic Grid Reachability}: We start from the directed $n\times n$-grid graph $G$ in which all nodes are deactivated.
-We are given a sequence of updates $u_1,\ldots,u_U$, where each $u_\ell$ is of the form ``activate node $(i,j)$'' or ``deactivate node $(i,j)$''.
+\emph{Offline Dynamic Grid Reachability}: We start from the directed $n\times n$-grid graph $G$ in which all nodes are deactivated.\footnote{In fact, our algorithm also works in the general case in which nodes can be arbitrarily activated/deactivated in the beginning.} We are given a sequence of updates $u_1,\ldots,u_U$, where each $u_\ell$ is of the form ``activate node $(i,j)$'' or ``deactivate node $(i,j)$''.
 The goal is to compute for each $1 \le \ell \le U$ whether node $(1,1)$ can reach node $(n,n)$ in $G$ after performing the updates $u_1,\ldots,u_\ell$.

 Our main algorithmic contribution is an algorithm for Offline Dynamic Grid Reachability in amortized time $\tOh(n^{2/3})$ per update.
-This is faster than the time $\tOh(n)$ obtained by using a dynamic algorithm for reachability in directed planar graphs~\cite{diks2007dynamic}.
+This is faster than the update time $\tOh(n)$ obtained by using a dynamic algorithm for reachability in directed planar graphs~\cite{diks2007dynamic}.

 \begin{thm} Offline Dynamic Grid Reachability can be solved in time $\tOh(n^2 + U \cdot n^{2/3})$. \end{thm}